Map-Data/regiontileserver/README.md

 This will download the data and import it.
 This will need up to 3 days on a HDD if the region .pbf file is ~1,5 GB.
 After the import a configuration is written and the systemd unit is started and enabled.
 It will listen on the next port not defined in port_mapping.
+There will be some SQL errors in the middel about columns not found, this is normal and expected (migrations which are not needed).

 To integrate it into the global tileserver expose the port to the internet (best with nginx or apache as reverse proxy in front of it) and ping @Akasch.